 - 1 lemon sliced

-- Still together all the Mint Yogurt ingredients in a small bowl.
+- Stir together all the Mint Yogurt ingredients in a small bowl.
 Cover and refrigerate until ready to serve.

 - Bring a medium saucepan of salted water to the boil and add the cauliflower.
 Simmer for 4 minutes.
 Reserve ¼ cup of cooking water, set aside.
 Drain into a colander.